tusharkaley/dos_twitter/README.md

 Exit condition:
 When the specified number of tweets are sent, the tracker sends the terminate message and we stop the supervisor.

+We have written tests for the following functionalities:
+# Tests
+- Add a user
+- Delete a user
+- Follow a user
+- Query using hashtag, mention